xTheFreeZe/wiki.marwin/Workaround-for-building-V-on-Windows-ARM.md

 Once the `v.exe` executable is created, you can test the V compiler by running the following commands:

+Compiling a V program:
 ```bash
 v -cc msvc examples/hello_world.v
 ```

-Then, run the compiled executable:
+Running a V program:
 ```bash
 v -cc msvc run examples/hello_world.v
 ```

-If successfull, you should see the output `Hello, World!` in the console.
+If successful, you should see the output `Hello, World!` in the console.

 ## 4. Setting the Environment Variable